Analogia entis: Erich Przywara

-Pryzwara saw the analogia entis as central or essential to Catholic theology, to the history of Western thought, (Note: "For Przywara analogia entis was a dynamic theory that attempted to synthesize the history of western thought.) to truth (Note: An understanding of the analogical character of truth and being enables us to affirm that real knowledge is available in history even though this knowledge is not fully self-complete or exhaustive.
+Przywara saw the analogia entis as central or essential to Catholic theology, to the history of Western thought, (Note: "For Przywara analogia entis was a dynamic theory that attempted to synthesize the history of western thought.) to truth (Note: An understanding of the analogical character of truth and being enables us to affirm that real knowledge is available in history even though this knowledge is not fully self-complete or exhaustive.
 The analogia entis is the principle of relation between truth in history and truth in its purity.") and indeed to reality: (Note: His "insistence on understanding all of creation as both oriented toward and ordered under God.") we understand by (or receive inspiration from) mediating analogies.
 (Note: Though this is not automatic: "All movements towards God, all illumination by God of the human experience which seeks to enlighten itself, presupposes a tranquil condition of 'God in me and I in God', because precisely by reason of the nature of the analogia entis, the relationship between God and man is not a function of man's activity, but of God's condescension."
 Przywara, Religionphilosophie, p.
 410) For Przywara, the analogy entis is a communication from God that calls the believer into service (kenosis).

 For Przywara, the analogia entis is nothing more than God's concurrent immanence (in the world) and transcendence (beyond the world).
 In Przywara's view, numerous Catholic doctrines and devotions flow from the analogia entis as a noetic form, such as the Catholic understanding of the Incarnation, synergism (the cooperation of humans and God in salvation), sacramentalism, mystical piety, religious authority and community, the example of Mary, and the nature of the church.

 Far from being a rhetorical trope or a philosophical tool, analogy for Przywara is the style of thought that best corresponds to the way in which being makes itself known.
 Not only is analogy, for Przywara, built into every level of Catholic theology.
 It is the glue that holds those levels together.